Public Sector Body Compensation Disclosure

 - all board members

 Red Deer College provides a Supplementary Employees Retirement Plan to designated employees who participate in the Local Authorities Pension Plan.
 There are no employer paid contributions until a retirement benefit is paid.
-The value of this plan is being calculated based on the calendar year and will be included in the compensation disclosure as soon as available.
+The value of this plan has been calculated based on the calendar year and is included in the compensation disclosure column titled Other.

 The disclosure must be published by June 30th each year for compensation paid in the previous calendar year.
 Once disclosure under the Act is completed and the information is publicly available, public sector bodies are required to keep their disclosures available, through the disclosure page, for five (5) years from the date it was initially required to be disclosed.